varletjs/axle/docs/home.en-US.md

 ### Intro

-Axle is an extension request package developed based on axios.
-It expands some auxiliary functions of requests on the basis of axios.
-During development, more attention is paid to related business, which makes the complexity of request expansion and indeed improves the efficiency.
+`Axle` is an extension request package developed based on [`axios`](https://axios-http.com/).
+Using this tool, by default, you already know `axios`, `Axle` has all the capabilities of `axios` and extends some request related auxiliary functions on the basis of `axios`, Make the development pay more attention to the business itself, simplify the complexity of request invocation, and improve the generation efficiency.

 ### Open source licenses